-FIA\UAU.4.1

-The TSF shall prevent reuse of authentication data related to
+FIA\UAU.4.1 The TSF shall prevent reuse of authentication data related to

-1. PACE Protocol according to [ICAO-TR-SAC],

-2. Authentication Mechanism based on Triple-DES, AES
+- 1. PACE Protocol according to [ICAO-TR-SAC], - 2.
+Authentication Mechanism based on Triple-DES, AES - 3.
+Terminal Authentication Protocol v.1 according to [TR-EAC]

-Application note: For the PACE protocol, the TOE randomly selects a nonce s of 128 bits length being (almost) uniformly distributed.
+Application note: The authentication mechanisms use a challenge freshly and randomly generated by the TOE to prevent reuse of a response generated by a terminal in a successful authentication attempt.